WINGATE KAMLOOPS Canadian

 Mobile Phones

-Mobile phones will be allowed to be used provided it's on a silent mode.
+Mobile phones will be allowed to be used provided they’re silent mode.

 Distance Measuring Devices